szabgab/slides/docker/compose.md

 {aside}
 Docker compose allows us to configure several docker images to be launched together so they can nicely work together.
-For example one image holds the database server, another one holds the message-passing system, and the third holds the application code.
+For example one image holds the database server, another one holds the message-passing system, and the third holds the code of the web application.

 Docker compose can run them all at once and can also define the network connectivity between them.

-There are several ways to install Cocker composer.
-One of them is using pip.
+There are several ways to install Docker composer.
+One of them, if you are familiar with Python, is using `pip`.
 {/aside}

 ```